-Carni Campbell is originally from San Clemente in Southern California and is now living in Washington D.C. to continue her education.
-She attends American University as a freshman pursuing a Bachelor of the Arts in Political Science with a possible minor in Environmental Science.
-As a member of the School of Public Affairs Leadership Program at AU, she is studying the intersection between public policy and gender and sexuality.
-Additionally, Carni is a contributing writer and photographer for the inaugural print magazine team for HerCampus AU.
-Carni is a part of the Zero Waste Club to pursue her passion for environmental issues.
-She is also involved in helping students struggling with reading proficiency by becoming a DC Reads tutor for Seaton Elementary School.
+I am originally from San Clemente in Southern California and is now living in Washington D.C. to continue my education.
+I attend American University pursuing a Bachelor of the Arts in CLEG (Communications, Legal Institutions, Economics, Government).
+As a member of the School of Public Affairs Leadership Program at AU, last year I studied the intersection between public policy and gender and sexuality.
+This year I am a Teaching Assistant and leader of the Environment and Sustainability issue group.
+I am also a part of the Zero Waste Club to pursue my passion for environmental issues.
+Last year I was helped students struggling with reading proficiency by becoming a DC Reads tutor for Seaton Elementary School.

-As a high school student, Carni was involved in a variety of clubs and organizations at San Clemente High School.
-She was the first president of Link Crew at SCHS, an organization dedicated to helping incoming freshmen to transition into high school.
-As president, Carni led regular meetings both with the 90 members and with the subcommittee chairs.
-Additionally, she worked with the principal and other faculty members to present monthly at City Council meetings to update the representatives on the organization’s initiatives.
-As a freshman, she helped start a club, Visits of Love, which visited senior citizen homes around the community.
-She maintained the position of secretary for all four years of her high school career and the club continues to function at the school after she has graduated.
+As a high school student, I was involved in a variety of clubs and organizations at San Clemente High School.
+I was the first president of Link Crew at SCHS, an organization dedicated to helping incoming freshmen to transition into high school.
+As president, I led regular meetings both with the 90 members and with the subcommittee chairs.
+Additionally, I worked with the principal and other faculty members to present monthly at City Council meetings to update the representatives on the organization’s initiatives.
+As a freshman, I helped start a club, Visits of Love, which visited senior citizen homes around the community.
+I maintained the position of secretary for all four years of my high school career and the club continues to function at the school after she has graduated.